sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-11-28-primer-chapter3.md

 std::vector<std::string> sVec = 10;           // error; only direct initialization works
 ```
 - templates would be covered in the later chapter, hence knowing the basic use of vector is enough for this chapter
-- in oder to use vector class template, you need to include \<vector> header file
+- in oder to use vector class template, you need to include `<vector>` header file
 - because vector class template is defined in std namespace, you need to specify std:: to using vector class template
-- the porcess thatthe compiler uses to create classes or functiosn from templates is called **instantiation**
+- the process that the compiler uses to create classes or functions from templates is called **instantiation**
-    * when you want to instantiate the class from the vector class template, you need to specifiy the type for the collection to contain by using <>
+    * when you want to instantiate the class from the vector class template, you need to specifiy the type for the collection to contain by using `<>`
     * we can define vectors to hold objects of most any type
 - if vector is created by default initialization, it becomes an empty collection
 - because vector is a sequential container, the intialization is similar to string